reumer06/yt-pa/README.md

 # Youtube Playback Adjuster

 A browser extension that overlays YouTube's video timer with adjusted time based on playback speed.
+> **Note:** Occasionally, the extension may not display correctly because YouTube prevents overlays on the timer.
+If this happens, simply reload the extension and refresh the page - this usually resolves the issue.

 ## Build Instructions